pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 Optional:

 - `result` (Attributes) A single nested object that contains the result assigned to the predictor if the predictor could not be calculated during the risk evaluation.
-If this field is not provided, and the predictor could not be calculated during risk evaluation, the behavior is: 1) If the predictor is used in an override, the override is skipped; 2) In the weighted policy, the predictor will have a weight of 0. (see [below for nested schema](#nestedatt--default--result))
+If this field is not provided, and the predictor could not be calculated during risk evaluation, the behavior is: 1) If the predictor is used in an override, the override is skipped; 2) In the weighted policy, the predictor will have a `weight` of `0`. (see [below for nested schema](#nestedatt--default--result))
 - `weight` (Number) A number that specifies the default weight for the risk predictor.
 This value is used when the risk predictor is not explicitly configured in a policy.

 <a id="nestedatt--default--result"></a>